-These are special treads used to give better traction to the tire in uneven climatic conditions.
-This sipe has small and diagonal grooves, which help to get a better grip on the tire.
+These unique treads give adequate traction to the tire in varying climatic conditions.
+This sipe has little diagonal grooves, which help to get a better grip on the tire.

-Tread is the outermost area of the tire.
+The tread is the outermost area of the tire.
 It is an actual area of the tire that comes in contact with the road.
-The tread of the tire is made up of rubber, and it has a special design and pattern.
+The tire tread is made of rubber and has a unique design and pattern.

 This special design and pattern are used to get a better grip and traction of the tire with the load.
 So, it prevents the skidding and slipping of the tire.

-The design and pattern of tread are mainly depending upon weather conditions and road conditions.
+The design and pattern of tread are largely depending on weather conditions and road conditions.
 It also differs from manufacturer to manufacturer.

-The tire shoulder is the outermost edge of the tread that includes the start of the sidewall.
-This tire shoulder gives more support and protection to the sidewall of the tire.
+The tire shoulder is the outermost border of the tread that includes the start of the sidewall.
+This tire shoulder gives more support and protection to the tire sidewall.